 A Social Network Analysis of Lecturers with Security of Employment.

-Daniel Z. Grunspan, Arizona State University

-Stanley M. Lo, University Of California, San Diego

-Brian Sato, University Of California, Irvine

-Naneh Apkarian, Western Michigan University
+Daniel Z. Grunspan, Arizona State University Stanley M. Lo, University Of California, San Diego Brian Sato, University Of California, Irvine Naneh Apkarian, Western Michigan University

 A large body of literature has established ways in which teaching practices can be modified to transform undergraduate STEM education.
 Despite this evidence, the most common form of instruction continues to be traditional lecture.
 Research has shown that dissemination of evidence-based teaching improvements occurs most effectively through social interaction and that informal departmental discussions drive pedagogical development.
 Thus, one approach to reform teaching has been to embed specialized teaching faculty into academic departments.
 The University of California system has a tenure-track faculty position known as the "Lecturer with Security of Employment" (LSOE), who may play an important role in disseminating evidence-based teaching practices.
 We examined the potential LSOEs have for reforming departmental pedagogy through informal discussions.
-We collected data from tenure-track faculty in 12 departments across three campuses regarding who they speak to about teaching, who they speak to about research, and who they consider influential on their teaching.
+We collected data from tenure-track faculty in 12 departments across three campuses regarding who they speak to about teaching.
 Social network analyses on these data show 1) that LSOEs are particularly influential when it comes to discussions about teaching; 2) that LSOEs play an important bridging role between departments; and 3) several factors that predict whether one faculty will be influential on the teaching of another.